python-lml/lml/README.rst

 its plugins.
 However, you as the developer need to do the code refactoring by yourself and lml would lend you a hand.

+.. [#f1] the end developers who uses your library and packages achieve their
+         objectives.
 Installation
 ================================================================================